WiltonCarvalho/wordpress-fargate/README.md

 docker-compose build
 docker-compose up
 ```
-> - Create ECR repositories to Apache and PHP <br>
+> - Create ECR repositories for Apache and PHP <br>
 > - Tag the images and push to the ECR <br>
 > - Create an EFS file system <br>
-> - Create an EFS Access Point and set the directory path with the UID and GID used in the Dockerfiles <br>and with 770 as directory permissions <br>
+> - Create an EFS Access Point and set the directory path with the UID and GID used in the Dockerfiles and with 770 as directory permissions <br>
 > - Create a Security Group without any rules and set to the EFS network interfaces <br>
 > - Create a RDS database and a database user <br>
 > - Store the RDS host, database name, user name and password on a Secrets Manager <br>